azolkiewicz/kennywoodmemories/README.md

-# Welcome to the Kennywood Memories Collection!
+# Welcome to the Kennywood Memories wiki!

 ### Table of Contents
 * [Our Users](https://github.com/azolkiewicz/kennywoodmemories/wiki/Our-Users)